parmentelat/backups-rotate/README.md

 2024-08-31 23:00
 ```

-noting that the follwing 2 were already kept for quarter:
+noting that the following 2 were already kept for quarter:

 ```text
 2024-06-30 23:00